 This holiday, thousands of divorced parents, for whatever reason, will not be able to meet face-to-face with their children.
 However, they still can spend quality time with them with some help from technology.

-If you are in this situation, consider the following to help make this holiday brighter and merrier for you, and more importantly, your children:
+If you are in this situation, consider the following to spend some quality virtual time with your children this holiday season.

 Using technology to send a message this holiday season isn’t just for parents and their kids.
 Ex-spouses can get in on the hi-tech action – and reap the rewards – as well.